giilbert/chirp-2/README.md

 ### The Easy Way

+1. Load the devcontainer defined in `.devcontainer/devcontainer.json`
+2. Create a `.env.local` file with the appropriate environment variables (see `.env.example`)
-Literally just use the [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) config I set up in VSCode lol
+3. Run the development task in VSCode

 ### The Harder Way